DanjelPiDev/NeuroEmoDynamics/README.md

 > This project is a WIP and is created purely out of interest and curiosity (And I'm kinda of bored).

+> The newest version is much more stable and predicts emotions more accurately than the previous one, which was
+> more of a proof of concept.
+The new version is also much more modular, allowing for
+> easier experimentation with different configurations and profiles.
+>
+> **Hint**: 4 Epochs is enough to get a good result, but you can train it for longer if you want (Maybe add some dropouts etc.).

 NeuroEmoDynamics is a biologically inspired spiking neural network (SNN) designed to simulate complex cognitive and emotional states.
 The project uses by own [Extended LIF Neurons](https://github.com/DanjelPiDev/Extended_LIF_Neurons), by using feedback and